hectorcanovas/euclid_documentation/euclid_documentation_v2_2026_01_19.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This is the recommended mode for queries that are expected to output more than 2,000 rows and that require substantial execution time
 (noting that all the queries time out after 7200 seconds).
 The query results are stored in the Archive (although for anonymous users the jobs are automatically deleted after 72 hours).
 The example below generates a cone search combined with a constraint applied to the ellipticity, and is similar to the first ADQL_ query example listed in the `Euclid Archive <https://eas.esac.esa.int/sas/>`_ (see its "Search/ADQL FORM" subtab).
-For more ADQL_ examples please have a look at the Gaia Archive Help content (in particular, the `writting queries <https://www.cosmos.esa.int/web/gaia-users/archive/writing-queries>`_ section).
+For more ADQL_ examples please have a look at the Gaia Archive Help content (in particular, the `writing queries <https://www.cosmos.esa.int/web/gaia-users/archive/writing-queries>`_ section).

   >>> query = "SELECT right_ascension, declination, object_id, vis_det, det_quality_flag, flux_detection_total, flux_vis_sersic, segmentation_area, kron_radius, DISTANCE(267.78, 65.53, right_ascension, declination) AS dist FROM mer_catalogue WHERE DISTANCE(267.78, 65.53, right_ascension, declination) < 0.1 AND ellipticity > 0"